This post may contain affiliate links. Please read our disclosure policy.

 For drop cookies:

 - Using your hands or a cookie scoop, roll dough into two inch balls.
-Roll in granulated sugar or dip in sprinkles (optional) and place on a cookie sheet approx. two inches apart.
+Roll in granulated sugar or dip in sprinkles (optional) and place on a cookie sheet about 2-inches apart.
 Press down lightly with the palm of your hand.
 Bake in a preheated 375 degree oven for 7-8 minutes.
 Allow to cool a couple of minutes before transferring to a wire rack to cool completely.

 - Frost with your favorite icing recipe.
 Mixing powdered sugar and water works well to create a nice glaze that will harden at is sits.
 Just add water to the powdered sugar until it’s a consistency you like.

 - If you don’t have cream of tartar on hand, you can replace the last three ingredients (flour, baking soda, cream of tartar) with self rising flour.

 - Storing: Allow cookies to cool completely, then store in an airtight container at room temperature.
 If you use a dairy based frosting you’ll need to refrigerate the cookies.